 But the price of knowing is always not-knowing.

 Systems manage contingency by creating expectations.
 Expectations bifurcate events into confirmation/disappointment.
 An expectation can be confirmed or disappointed; there is no third option.
 And when expectations are disappointed, there are programs in place to process this.
 For example, the legal system distinguishes between lawful/unlawful, and it expects laws to be followed; however, it is prepared for violations of the law.
 In other words, if a person breaks a particular law, the legal system knows what to do.
 Ideally, there is no uncertainty.
 Legal procedures are in place.
 This means contingency is reduced; the range of possible actions (or legal communications) is limited.
+This is the function of contingency formulas.
+They suppress other possibilities.

 Rituals also reduce uncertainty.
 When a person dies, for instance, a series of rituals are activated.
 Every culture has its own rituals.
 These rituals may also be supplemented with laws, such as requirements for a coroner’s examination, a signed death certificate, etc. Rituals and laws tell people what comes next, or least what is supposed to come next.
 In other words, the temporal dimension comes into play.
 Something happens, and we know what the next move in time is supposed to be.